 Asking for early payment from your employer

-However, all of these options can take time; they are not guaranteed and may cause you some embarrassment.
-Most of these also depend on the relationship you have with the person or institution you are asking to borrow from.
+However, these options can take time; they are not guaranteed and may cause you some embarrassment.
+Most of these also depend on your relationship with the person or institution you are asking to borrow from.
 If you can’t pay them back, it could cause even greater difficulty for your personal life and stress levels.
 With a payday loan, you can receive the money the same day with minimal fuss, without involving someone you know personally.

 What Are the Dangers of Online Payday Loans?